Engineering creativity is a core skill for every engineer. It’s even more important, for engineers who lead and work on the bleeding edge.

 #6 Disconnect from social media to free your mind

-So, protect your window of focus by limiting your usage of social media.
+So, protect your mind by limiting your usage of social media.
 Or at the very least, don’t read comments as they can be outright toxic.

 #7 Don’t be afraid of starting from scratch

 In short, even my shortcomings as a young buck are part of the creative process.
 You do a design, learn from it, and then improve over it.
 And sometimes this means starting from scratch.
 This is why now, I never get overly attached to any design.

 #8 Look for new perspectives for designs

-As we learned, the more data you have, the greater you can crank up your engineering creativity.
+The common theme is, the more data you have, the more you can boost your engineering creativity.

 Not only does this limit your creativity, but you’ll almost never come up with the best designs.
 While new perspectives allow you to dissect problems in completely new different ways.

 There’s a huge stigma around copying other people’s ideas.
 But the truth is, ALL engineers stand on the shoulders of past engineers and scientists.

-I’m not saying to steal a patent.
+I’m not saying to steal what’s inside a patent.
 Rather, iterate over and improve an existing design.
 This is what all great engineers do.

 The point is, recycle past designs and then iterate over them to meet your project specs.
 Don’t reinvent the wheel.
 Because design iterations are a form of creativity in themselves.

 #10 Constantly challenge yourself

 Never settle!
-Rather, challenge yourself in the following ways:
+Rather, always challenge yourself in the following ways: